top of page

 days.

-Statistics prove that opioids like fentanyl are the cause of the rise in accidental deaths across Hawaiʻi.
+Data show that opioids, including fentanyl, are driving the increase in accidental deaths across Hawaiʻi.

 Source: CDC